Ardal is created by Martin Davies:

-I am a local historian and experienced tour guide of many years and I have in depth knowledge of the area.
-I am able to offer individual or group guided tours.
-I have gained an in-depth understanding into local tourism.
+Local historian and experienced tour guide of many years with in depth knowledge of the area.

-I have lived here all my life and feel extremely lucky to be living in this beautiful area, surrounded by the mountains and sea with a vast history in its midst.
+Having lived here all my life, I feel extremely lucky to be living in this area of natural beauty, surrounded by the mountains and sea with a vast history in its midst.